 Know Your Alarm Code

-CAUTION: Building Services do not disarm the security alarms in each building every morning.
-You will need to be prepared to do so.
+CAUTION: Building Services do not disarm security alarms in buildings every morning.
+Buildings with individual alarms will require faculty to be prepared to disarm them upon first entering the classroom for the day.

 If you set off an alarm...